informalsystems/hermes/docs/disclosure-log.md

 ##### TLA+ trace

+> Note that the TLA+ spec below may change in time.
+Here we refer to the spec as [existing at this commit](https://github.com/informalsystems/ibc-rs/tree/788c36be9e14725c542bd586b4fe4593edb3ca80/docs/spec/connection-handshake/L2-tla) (unchanged up to [release 0.0.2](https://github.com/informalsystems/ibc-rs/releases/tag/v0.0.2)).

 To obtain an execution in TLA+ that depicts the above liveness problem, it is sufficient to enable the `Concurrency` flag in the L2 default TLA+ spec for ICS3.
 This spec is located in [spec/connection-handshake/L2-tla/](./spec/connection-handshake/L2-tla/).
 In this spec we make a few simplifications compared to the real system, most importantly: to verify an item at height `h`, a light client can use the consensus state at the same height `h` (no need for smaller height `h-1`).